Best Film for the Canon EOS Rebel G

-Investing in a roll of 100 feet of film and loading in into canisters yourself is one of the most well known options to lower your expenses.
+Buying a roll of 100’ of film and loading in into canisters by hand is certainly one of the most well known methods to lower your expenses.

-A 100’ bulk roll should load around 18 canisters of film with 36 frames.
+A 100’ roll should load typically around 18 canisters of film with 36 exposures.
 Depending on the film stock you will probably save 20%-30%.

-Keep in mind that you’re only going to find 100’ rolls of black and white film.
-This is due to black & white film is less difficult and less expensive to process yourself.
+Keep in mind that you’re only going to find rolls of black & white film.
+This is due to black and white film is quite a bit easier and cheaper to process yourself.

 Home Developing and Scanning

-Black and white film is significantly easier to develop yourself.
-Temperature and time are both not as critical to get correct with black and white film as they are for color negative or slide film.
+Black and white film is by far the simplest to process.
+Developer temperature and development times are both not as crucial to do correctly with black and white films as time and temperatures are for color negative or transparency film.